jabrythehutt/awsrd/README.md

 ## How

-EC2 instances are provisioned on your behalf with CloudFormation stacks and the connection is established via [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) so all you have to do is set up your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and decide what type of machine you wish to set up.
+EC2 instances are provisioned on your behalf with CloudFormation stacks and the connection is established via [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) so all you have to do is set up your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and decide what type of machine you wish to use.

+## Features

+* Create remote development EC2 instances
+* Connect to your EC2 instances via SSM
+* Start and stop your instances
+* Select alternative AWS profiles and regions
+* Terminate your instances

+## Getting started

+1. Make sure you have your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) set up, there are various extensions that can simplify this process for you such as the offical [AWS Toolkit](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/connect.html)

+2.